Encryption Options for WebCenter Content

 By: Raoul Miller - Enterprise Architect

-With the increased focus on security in the workplace, TEAM is seeing that more and more of our clients have the requirement to encrypt important data.
+With the increased focus on security in the workplace, TEAM IM is seeing that more and more of our clients have the requirement to encrypt important data.
 The content that is managed in their WebCenter Content instance is already an important asset, so the business may see a need to encrypt some or all of that content.

 Because there are different areas that can be encrypted, there has been some confusion as to how to go about this process.
 The following lists the three major options for data encryption within WCC and some of the pros and cons associated with each: